ecklex/autodocx/README.md

 Feedback is highly appreciated.

+### subprocess
+There is a clean_lists.py file in the subprocess directory.
+It is used to solve a problem with the list-transformation.
+It will be unnecessary in the future.

+### printCSS
+In order to style your XML, you can use CSS or, more specifically for the printing and book publishing process, PrintCSS.
+You'll find a CSS file in the directory.
+Just implement it's path to your XML file.
+It is then possible to print your XML styled via a browser (note, that different browsers act differently with the style information, some may not work on specific browsers at all).

 ## Requirements
 This script is tested in an Windows 10 WSL Environment, which is the Linux Kernel running on Ubuntu ...
 Running on native Linux Ubuntu should be no problem.
-Runs on Mac
+Runs on MacOS Sonoma 14.7 as well.

 ## How to use (so far)
 1. Implement file path in the autodocx.py to where you have the input.docx.